Hair loss is a common and utterly regular occurrence that happens to all people.

-We shed hair at a rate of approximately 50-100 strands per day.
-However, anything in excess of this is considered as beyond-normal hair loss.
+We shed hair at approximately 50-100 strands per day.
+However, anything over this is considered as beyond-normal hair loss.
 Factors that may influence hair loss include heredity, illness, and ageing.

 Hair loss can either be permanent or temporary.
-Most cases lean on the temporary side, with flare-ups that are triggered by factors such as illness, weight changes, excessive stress, and iron deficiency.
+Most cases lean on the temporary side, with flare-ups triggered by illness, weight changes, excessive stress, and iron deficiency.

 There are several possible root causes of hair loss.
 These causes create various forms of hair loss which look different from each other:

 Gradual thinning of hair on the top of the head.
-This is the most common hair loss form, and it affects both males and females.
+This is the most common hair loss form, affecting both males and females.
 Males experience a receding hairline starting from the forehead and going backwards.
 Females experience an increased outward broadening that starts from their hair partings.

 Patchy and circular bald spots.
 These spots are typically the size of a coin and can affect the scalp.
 Some people even experience bald spots on their beards and eyebrow hairs.
 Pain and itchiness may often accompany the spots.